mitralabs/coco/base/embedding/README.md

 - The service uses the Ollama API to generate embeddings
 - Ensure your API key is properly set in the environment variables
-- The service maintains the structure of input chunks while adding embeddings
+- The service provides both batch embedding (/embed_chunks) and single text embedding (/embed_text) capabilities
 - All endpoints require API key authentication via the X-API-Key header